pronebird/PBPopinController/README.md

 #### Known issues

-1. May get stuck when presented and dismissed too fast.
-Race condition.
-2. Unwinding does not work.
+1. Unwinding does not work.
 Manually dismiss controller.
-3. Does not dismiss itself if presenting controller dismissed.
+2. Does not dismiss itself if presenting controller dismissed.
 Dismiss manually.

 All contributions, PRs, comments are welcome!